renaudet/npa-ui-tools/README.md

 Then open your browser on url http://localhost:9080/

+**Notice** that NPA requires some environment variable to be set before starting the application.
+Please, refer to the NPA's documentation for more details.

 ## Develop with NPA UI

 NPA UI uses externaly defined Components that can be configured through JSON files.